List of geological features on Pluto: Cavi

 A cavus is a hollow or steep-sided depression.
+Plutonian cavi are named after underworlds from fiction and mythology.
 The following is a list of official and unofficial names chosen by the New Horizons team.
+Names that have been officially approved are labeled as such.

 Colles

 A collis is a low hill.
 Plutonian colles are named after spacecraft that operated in Earth orbit.
 The following is a list of official and unofficial names chosen by the New Horizons team.
+Names that have been officially approved are labeled as such.

 Craters

 Plutonian craters are named after scientists and other people associated with the study of Pluto.
 The following is a list of official and unofficial names chosen by the New Horizons team.
+Names that have been officially approved are labeled as such.

 Dorsa

 A dorsum is a ridge.
 Plutonian dorsa are named after underworlds in mythology.
 The following is a list of official and unofficial names chosen by the New Horizons team.
+Names that have been officially approved are labeled as such.

+Faculae

+A facula is a bright spot on the surface of a planet.
+Plutonian faculae are named after underworld creatures from mythology.
+The following is a list of official and unofficial names chosen by the New Horizons team.
+Names that have been officially approved are labeled as such.

 Fluctūs

-A Fluctus is a terrain covered by outflow of liquid.
+A fluctus is a terrain covered by outflow of liquid.
 Plutonian fluctūs are named after travellers to the underworld.
 The following is a list of official and unofficial names chosen by the New Horizons team.
+Names that have been officially approved are labeled as such.

 Fossae

 A fossa is a ditch-like feature.
 Plutonian fossae are named after figures associated with underworld myths.
 The following is a list of official and unofficial names chosen by the New Horizons team.
+Names that have been officially approved are labeled as such.

+Labyrinthi

+A labyrinthus is a complex of intersecting valleys or ridges.
+Plutonian labyrinthi are named after gods of the underworld.
+The following is a list of names chosen by the New Horizons team.
+Names that have been officially approved are labeled as such.

 Lacūs

 A lacus is a small plain, derived from the word lake.
 The following is a list of names chosen by the New Horizons team.
+Names that have been officially approved are labeled as such.

 Lineae

 A linea is an elongated marking.
 Plutonian lineae are named after space probes.
-The following is a list of official and unofficial names chosen by the New Horizons team.
+The following is a list of names chosen by the New Horizons team.
+Names that have been officially approved are labeled as such.